pearu/pearu.github.io/csr_sampling.md

 # CSR random sampling

-This blog post is inspired by https://github.com/pytorch/pytorch/issues/59379 that seeks for a better sampling method for generating random CSR tensors to be used for testing PyTorch CSR tensor support.
+This blog post is inspired by [PyTorch issue 59379](https://github.com/pytorch/pytorch/issues/59379) that seeks for a better sampling method for generating random CSR tensors to be used for testing PyTorch CSR tensor support.
 In the following, we'll review the currently used method, then define what is a good sampling method for testing purposes, and finally, propose a new sampling method for generating CSR tensors